Skip to main content

 • Inspect the Control Board

-• If it looks like it lost a fight with a toaster, order a replacement board for your model (e.g., Roper REX4516FW1).
+• If anything looks scorched, order the exact board for your model (e.g., Roper REX4516FW1, ~$80).

 • Wiring & Terminals

-• Kill power to the dryer.
+• Kill power and remove the control panel.

 Prevention Tips